poettering/systemd/docs/USER_GROUP_API.md

 1. User/Group record resolution should work during early boot and late shutdown without special handling.
-This is very hard to do with D-Bus, as the broker service for D-Bus generally runs as regular system daemon and is hence only available at the latest boot stage.
+This is very hard to do with D-Bus, as the broker service for D-Bus generally runs as a regular system daemon and is hence only available at the latest boot stage.

 2. The JSON user/group records are native JSON data, hence picking an IPC